 In the given context, the irrelevant posts about chimpanzees and Mr. Trump effectively DISTRACT from the crucial facts: (i) economics is a failed science,#1 (ii) economists are incompetent scientists,#2 (iii) economists’ policy proposals never had a sound scientific foundation, (iv) to determine the “Worst Human Being” in politics or any other walk of life is NOT the business of the economist, (v) economists are the Trumps of science,#3 (vi) Sandwichman and Barkley Rosser are the Trumps of economics.

-In analogy to Barkley Rosser’s ‘The Worst Human Being Ever Elected President Of The USA’ I would like to nominate Barkley Rosser and Sandwichman as ‘The Worst Human Beings Ever Corrupting Economic Blogs’ because they will suppress this post as they have many times suppressed posts which expose their abject incompetence and stupidity.*
+In analogy to Barkley Rosser’s ‘The Worst Human Being Ever Elected President Of The USA’ I would like to nominate Barkley Rosser and Sandwichman as ‘The Worst Human Beings Ever Corrupting Economics Blogs’ because they will suppress this post as they have many times suppressed posts which expose their abject incompetence and stupidity.#1

 It is of utmost importance to keep political and theoretical economics apart.
 Political economics is just as corrupted as politics itself and scientifically absolutely worthless.
 Political economics has hijacked theoretical economics.
 This explains why economics is, after 200+ years, still at the proto-scientific level.
-EconoSpeak is a particularly crass example for political economics and manipulative attention management it its two forms of cheer-leading and slander.
+EconoSpeak is a particularly crass example of political economics and manipulative attention management in its two forms of cheer-leading and slander.

-There is not much to say about Trump bashing except that it is NOT economics and that incompetent economists like Sandwichman and Barkley Rosser are NOT qualified to pass judgment on politicians or anything else on this planet.
+There is not much to say about Trump-bashing except that it is NOT economics and those incompetent economists like Sandwichman and Barkley Rosser are NOT qualified to pass judgment on politicians or anything else on this planet.